Chapter 18.22

 D. Real estate/subdivision signs may display one sign on each property or saleable dwelling unit, not to exceed six square feet in area; if that is the only sign on display, then it is exempt from the permit requirement.

-1. One additional sign, applicable to the entire subdivision project, maximum twenty square feet in area, may be on display for up to one year; that display time may be extended by the Planning Commission upon a showing that new units remain unsold, up to the expiration of the tentative map.
+1. One additional sign, applicable to the entire subdivision project, maximum twenty square feet in area, may be on display for up to one year; that display time may be extended by the Planning and Transportation Commission upon a showing that new units remain unsold, up to the expiration of the tentative map.

 2. Up to three subdivision directional signs may also be displayed on private property with the owner’s consent, subject to: